 Art History Major

-In a world full with images, Art History offers a critical means of understanding visual culture in an increasingly globalized world.
+In a world filled with images, Art History offers a critical means of understanding visual culture in an increasingly globalized world.
 The Art History program at Saint Joseph’s covers major artistic developments in traditional and new media throughout history.
 Art History is an interdisciplinary field that encourages students to explore the many intersections between art and politics, religion, science, history and philosophy, among many other areas.
 Through close analysis of art and architecture Art History students develop strong critical evaluation skills and a wide-ranging cultural literacy.

 Goal 1: To develop an understanding of the visual characteristics and historical contexts of works of art